Vukkyy/blog/index.md

 {% endfor %}

 <h2 style="margin-top: 20px">Other things</h2>
 This is not my main website.
-You can find my main website [here](https://sus.omg.lol).

-There is also an RSS feed available, which can be found [here](https://blog.sus.omg.lol/feed.xml).
+You can find my main website [here](https://sus.omg.lol).<br>There is also an RSS feed available, which can be found [here](https://blog.sus.omg.lol/feed.xml).